UniMath/agda-unimath/src/metric-spaces/short-functions-pseudometric-spaces.lagda.md

     is-short-function-Pseudometric-Space A A (id-Pseudometric-Space A) is-short-id-Pseudometric-Space d x y H = H

+  id-short-function-Pseudometric-Space :
-  short-id-Pseudometric-Space : short-function-Pseudometric-Space A A short-id-Pseudometric-Space =
+    short-function-Pseudometric-Space A A
+  id-short-function-Pseudometric-Space =
-    id-Pseudometric-Space A , is-short-id-Pseudometric-Space
+    ( id-Pseudometric-Space A , is-short-id-Pseudometric-Space)
 ```

 ### Equality of short functions between pseudometric spaces is characterized by homotopy of their carrier maps